Key Cancer Facts

 Cancer is a disease which occurs when changes in a group of normal cells within the body lead to uncontrolled, abnormal growth forming a lump called a tumour; this is true of all cancers except leukaemia (cancer of the blood).
 If left untreated, tumours can grow and spread into the surrounding normal tissue, or to other parts of the body via the bloodstream and lymphatic systems, and can affect the digestive, nervous and circulatory systems or release hormones that may affect body function.

-Tumours can be divided into three groups: benign, malignant or precancerous
+Cancer tumours can be divided into three groups: benign, malignant or precancerous.

 Cancer can be classified according to the type of cell they start from.
 There are five main types:

 - Carcinoma – A cancer that arises from the epithelial cells (the lining of cells that helps protect or enclose organs).
 Carcinomas may invade the surrounding tissues and organs and metastasise to the lymph nodes and other areas of the body.
 The most common forms of cancer in this group are breast, prostate, lung and colon cancer

 - Sarcoma – A type of malignant tumour of the bone or soft tissue (fat, muscle, blood vessels, nerves and other connective tissues that support and surround organs).
 The most common forms of sarcoma are leiomyosarcoma, liposarcoma and osteosarcoma